 The Band Perry

 Maddie & Tae

 Ben Miller Band

-The Stagecoach festival is one of the last we would have expected to be a pioneer in terms of live streaming, but for 2013, perhaps drawing on the technology made available by the Coachella team, they provided a live online webcast via AXS TV, which has now been confirmed as returning again in 2014:
+The Stagecoach festival is one of the last we would have expected to be a pioneer in terms of live streaming, but for 2013 and 2014, perhaps drawing on the technology made available by the Coachella team, they provided a live online webcast via AXS TV, which we would be duly optimistic of seeing return again for the 2015 festival:

 For a massive range of video coverage from previous years, mostly shot by visitors to the festival, check out the selection on Youtube:

 Based at the extensive Empire Polo Club the Stagecoach festival encourages camping in much the same way as Coachella, but draws on it's country roots in a way it's sister festival doesn't with a huge influx of RV's to the festival camping site.
 See the official site for full details: Stagecoach Camping

 If you prefer a bit more in the way of home comforts, or need somewhere to stay before or after the festival, then you can search for hotels, check availability and make reservations for local hotels here.

 If you have found the content on this page useful then please feel free to share it with your friends and family using the social media sharing tools below: